openhearted99/openhearted99.github.io/_pages/about.md

 title: "About"
 ---

 Hey there, I'm Teddy!
-I'm a first year astronomy graduate student at the University of Wisconsin – Madison
+I'm a first year astronomy graduate student at the University of Wisconsin – Madison.

-Cupidatat ea do et in excepteur in.
-Ad nostrud ut est esse eu duis ea sunt eiusmod.
-Aliquip tempor veniam sint elit fugiat.
-Velit incididunt laboris amet incididunt labore dolore irure velit excepteur commodo deserunt laborum.
-Consectetur eu fugiat veniam veniam Lorem labore magna eiusmod.
-Ea occaecat reprehenderit pariatur consectetur minim labore ut aliquip.